tensorlakeai/indexify/README.md

 ## Build and Serve Durable Data-Intensive Agentic Workflows

-Indexify is a compute framework for building durable data-intensive workflows with LLM driven data routing.
-It lets you write data transformation/extraction and business logic as Python functions and orchestrate data flow between them using graphs.
-The workflows are deployed as live API endpoints for seamless integration with existing systems.
+Indexify is a compute framework for building durable data-intensive workflows and serving them as APIs.
+Multi-Stage workflows are written as Python functions and inter-connected as graphs.
+The Graphs are served as live API endpoints for seamless integration with existing systems.

 Some of the use-cases that you can use Indexify for -